hollerith47/my_realizations/README.md

 # my_realizations
-Here you are how I spend my days in programming.
+This is how I spend my days in programming.